pnwlady/hapi_app/README.md

 ###To run:

  You need to use mongod to run this application.
-See documentation for installation and use [mongod documentation](https://docs.mongodb.org/manual/reference/program/mongod/)
+See [mongod documentation](https://docs.mongodb.org/manual/reference/program/mongod/) for installation and use.

 ####In the first terminal activate the mongod daemon to sync with the data directory in the project: